lucaswiser/USF/README.md

 Where command is either:
-    tokrnn to run the token (word embedding) RNN charrnn to run the character level rnn tokcnn to run a token conv net charcnn to run a character conv net chartokrnn to run the hierarchical char -> token RNN model
+    tokrnn to run the token (word embedding) RNN charrnn to run the character level rnn tokconv to run a token conv net charconv to run a character conv net chartokrnn to run the hierarchical char -> token RNN model

 Options -d runs the model in debug mode, which will make all of the size parameters small so the model compiles fast.
 This is especially important when setting up a large RNN because compiling the graph takes a long time.
 Run it with -d to make sure that nothing breaks and then stop and run the real model.